CodeYourFuture/GitHomeworkFixErrors/homework.md

 ## Question 8

 What three problems does Git & Github solve?

-When people want to show off code to each other they can put it on Github
+1.helps people to share information
+2.When multiple people collaborate on a project , its hard to keep track revision .github takes care of this problem by keeping track of all changes.
+3.Allows users to make checkpoints so that they can save their work as they go along.

 ## Question 9

 What happens when you `fork` a repository?

-You delete it

 ## Question 10

-What happens when you clone a repostory?
+What happens when you clone a repository? get a copy of code from repo((github)to local computer

-It send it to a friend

 ## Question 11